Difficult Examples Hurt Unsupervised Contrastive Learning: A Theoretical Perspective: Verification Experiments

-We here introduce a simple and practical method for removing difficult-to-learn samples based on our proposed selection mechanism.
-Eliminating the impact of difficult-to-learn samples means preventing sample pairs that include difficult-to-learn samples from interfering with the training process.
-To achieve this, we use the selection matrix $\boldsymbol{P}$ to identify and remove difficult-to-learn samples.
+We here introduce a simple and practical method for removing difficult samples based on our proposed selection mechanism.
+Eliminating the impact of difficult samples means preventing sample pairs that include difficult samples from interfering with the training process.
+To achieve this, we use the selection matrix $\boldsymbol{P}$ to identify and remove difficult samples.

-The results are in Table~\ref{tab:remove}, in the first line we report the results of SimCLR as a baseline method.
-The second line is the result of removing difficult-to-learn examples.
-It can be observed that removing difficult-to-learn examples yields a 0.8\% performance boost on CIFAR-10, a 0.6\% performance boost on CIFAR-100, and a 3.7\% performance boost on TinyImagenet compared to the baseline method which does not address difficult-to-learn samples.
-We reach the same conclusion as in \cite{joshi2023data}: By removing difficult-to-learn samples, we can achieve comparable results or even slight improvements over the baseline.
-However, removing difficult-to-learn samples may not be the most effective method for handling difficult-to-learn samples, because it shrinks sample size.
-Next, we investigate two techniques that handle difficult-to-learn samples better, margin tuning in Section~\ref{exp::margin} and temperature scaling in Section~\ref{exp::temp}.
+It can be observed from Table~\ref{tab:remove} that removing difficult examples yields a 0.8\% performance boost on CIFAR-10, a 0.6\% performance boost on CIFAR-100, and a 3.7\% performance boost on TinyImagenet compared to the baseline method.
+We reach the same conclusion as in \cite{joshi2023data}: By removing difficult samples, we can achieve comparable results or even slight improvements over the baseline.
+However, removing difficult samples may not be the most effective method for handling difficult samples, because it shrinks sample size.
+Next, we investigate two techniques that handle difficult samples better, margin tuning in Section~\ref{exp::margin} and temperature scaling in Section~\ref{exp::temp}.